 Are you ready to move on?

-Once you have completed a successful period in supported accommodation and both you and your support worker feel that you are ready for independent living you will complete a ready to move on (R2M) form with your support worker.
+Once you have completed a successful period in supported accommodation and both you and your support worker feel that you are ready for independent living you will complete a form with your support worker that demonstrates that you are ready to move on.
 Once this has been received your application will usually be set to live.

 It is very important that if you have rent arrears from a previous tenancy that you begin to make an effort to repay these arrears whilst you are in the supported accommodation as failure to do this may result in you being excluded from Home Options.
 If you need help to do this you should speak with your support worker.